 With experience that encompasses integrated circuits, semiconductors, computer systems, telecommunications networks and equipment, electronic components, and related software, Ropes & Gray has played a major role in shaping the electronics and computer industries.
-We work with some of the world’s most innovative and successful entrepreneurs, corporations and investors, including Motorola, Qualcomm, LG Electronics and EMC Corporation.
+We work with some of the world’s most innovative and successful entrepreneurs, corporations and investors.

 Collaborating seamlessly across the globe, our attorneys – many of whom have technical degrees and professional experience in areas such as electrical engineering and computer science – regularly draw upon the substantial resources of the firm to provide a broad range of services to clients in the electronics and computer industries.
 These clients turn to us for help with many key business needs, including: